lloyd’s mirror

 An interesting presentation of the initial project, including 3d simulations, is available HERE.

-Lloyd’s Mirror is a site specific piece inspired by the house in its structural and formal aspect; the Prairie School with its orthogonal aspect: the importance of horizontality against verticality.
+Lloyd’s Mirror is a site-specific piece inspired by the house in its structural and formal aspect; the Prairie School with its orthogonal aspect: the importance of horizontality against verticality.
 By exaggerating a little bit, this would later lead to some sort of minimalism.
 But this idea is nowadays confronted with more curved and complex forms defying gravity.
-Progress on materials, computational design and a century of culture changes enhance Frank Lloyd Wright’s style with newer designs.
-For her Greatbatch Pavilion, the architect Toshiko Mori took the right choice to confront the building with today using glass while keeping the same philosophy.
+Progress in materials, computational design, and a century of cultural changes enhanced Frank Lloyd Wright’s style with newer designs.
+For her Greatbatch Pavilion, the architect Toshiko Mori made the right choice to confront the building today using glass while keeping the same philosophy.
 I do the same using intangible light.

 Loyd's Mirror - Olivier Pasquet _2018